blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

 comparable with the Demographic model which also produces 2-party vote share.

 One crucial note before we dive into the findings.
-Our model is not meant to be predictive and where we differ strongly from the historical model, we think the historical model is more likely to be accurate.
-But what we hope to unearth, are districts where the demographics tell us that a different outcome is plausible or more likely than we might think.
+Our model is not meant to be predictive and where we differ strongly from the historical model, we think the historical model is likely more accurate.
+We hope to unearth districts where the demographics tell us that a different outcome is plausible or more likely than we might think.
 This can cut both
-ways: our model might see D+6 in a place that is historically R+5 (AZ-27) and we think that makes that district worth a longer look, especially if a strong candidate is running and/or there is strong local organizing.
-Conversely, we may see R+3 where the historical model sees D+8 (AZ-23).
+ways: In AZ-27 our model sees D+6 in a place that is historically R+5.
+We think that makes that district worth a longer look, especially if a strong candidate is running and/or there is strong local organizing.
+Conversely, in AZ-23, we see R+3 where the historical model sees D+8.
-There, we think it might be important to make sure the D candidate is well supported because the demographics would support an R win.
+There, we think it might be important to make sure the D candidate is well supported because the demographics might support an R win.

+We also know that our approach misses all sorts of local factors that created the history used by the DR model.

+Some quick observations before we look at the table:

 - Our model is more “optimistic” than the historical model, seeing more D leaning districts (18)

+- Our result in AZ-6 is obviously wrong.
+We use population density as one of our predictors and AZ-6, with 20 people/sq mile, is an extreme outlier, one which our model cannot handle.
+We’re working on it!